 - Format Painter copies attributes from one shape to other shapes on the same slide, the same presentation, or across presentations.

-- Format Painter works beyond the shapes on any other slide object
+- Format Painter works beyond the shapes on any other slide object.
+You can use it to copy the look of text placeholders, tables, pictures, charts, etc.

-Follow these steps to use the Format Painter in PowerPoint 2010:
+Follow these steps to use the Format Painter in PowerPoint 2010 for Windows:

-the shape whose attributes you want to copy, as show in Figure
+- Select the shape whose attributes you want to copy, as shown in Figure 1.

 Figure 1: Selected shape